open-telemetry/opentelemetry-dotnet/examples/AspNetCore/README.md

-# OpenTelemetry .Net 6  Web API Example
+# OpenTelemetry ASP.Net Core 6  Web API Example

 This example uses the new WebApplication host that ships with .Net 6 and shows how to setup